gponster/RepData_PeerAssessment1/PA1_template.md

 ```

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.
-Fill in with average, across other dates, for that interval
+Fill in with average, across other dates, for that interval (the same interval)

 ### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.